 A small amount of old-growth logging could be maintained to supply specialty items like piano sounding boards, she said.

 This forest in transition also raises recurring questions about how best to manage national forests, such as how much thinning is appropriate and whether clear-cutting should still be allowed — and on how many acres at a time.

 It's a debate that pits timber companies and industry-friendly politicians, who want more thinning and bigger clear cuts, against environmental groups that back a hands-off approach.

 One environmental group, the Nature Conservancy, sticks to the middle, opposing large-scale harvest of old-growth forests while seeking solutions that keep timber mills running.

 "I don't have a personal problem with clear-cutting.
-It just has to be done in a reasonable way," said Mike Kampnich, a staffer with the Nature Conservancy's Craig field office, on a walk through Prince of Wales' forests.
+It just has to be done in a reasonable way," said Mike Kampnich, a staffer for the Nature Conservancy, on a walk through Prince of Wales' forests.